 The Portland Press Herald described how professor Judy Walker helps to solve these problems with a videoconferencing program that she developed at the University of Maine.
 Speech-language pathologists use online video technology to provide help to people in distant parts of the state.

-Walker funded the program with a $174,000 grant from the Next Generation Foundation of Maine, and has since expanded it in a partnership with an international school in Fiji.
-Walker and her program continue to provide critical speech therapy to people who would otherwise lack access to these services.
+Walker funded the program with a $174,000 grant from the Next Generation Foundation of Maine and has since expanded it in a partnership with an international school in Fiji.
+Walker and her program continue to provide critical speech therapy to people who otherwise lack access to these services.
+You may be one of the next to pitch in to address those critical issues.